Marconi-Junior/Desafio-Xadrez/README.md

 Esse programa simula a movimentação das peças de xadrez no tabuleiro

-Ápós a execulção, será descrito no terminal a instrução do movimento que a peça irá executar,
+Após a execulção, será descrito no terminal a instrução do movimento que a peça irá executar,
 sendo:
 - Bispo: 5 casas diagonal direita para cima;
 - Torre: 5 casas direita;